 - If you find that your soup is too thick for your tastes, you can add more stock or more cream and then adjust seasoning accordingly

-- For a vegetarian version of this soup, substitute vegetable broth for the chicken broth.
+- For a vegetarian version of this soup, substitute clear vegetable broth (not orange because it will not result in green soup) for the chicken broth.
 I suggest finding a light colored vegetable broth.
 Some are very orange and this will change the beautiful green you want to achieve with this spring soup.

 - One last suggestion ~ this is an amazing soup hot OR cold.
 We love this on a hot summer day with a summery salad.
 Give it a try and let us know what you think!